5.1.2 |

 stay alive outside another living body or without artificial

 means.
-Either all of them are living organisms or no-one is.
+Either all of them are living organisms or none is.

 In an attempt to save the principle of life as an independent